 (Just imagine if instagram existed then!
 Instead of pictures of everyone and their independent-coffee-shop-cold-brew, it’d be a bunch of tweens with braces and strawberry lemonades in Hollister sweatshirts…)

-Back when I was in junior high, when we’d have half days, it was the thing to walk to the shopping center nearby, which had a Starbucks, and get a blended strawberry lemonade.
+When I was in junior high, on half days it was the thing to walk to the shopping center nearby, which had a Starbucks, and get a blended strawberry lemonade.

 No one was fooled.